gioisco/MoveTab/README.md

 ### Commands

-This package provides the `move_tab` command which accepts a single parameter named `position` to move the currently active tab to a new position.
+This package provides the `move_tab` command which requires a parameter named `position` and optionaly accepts a parameter `cycle` to move the currently active tab to a new position.

-- To move the tabe to an absolute position, e.g. the first, specify it as an integer.
+- To move the tab to an absolute position, e.g. the first, specify `position` as an integer.
   The position is 0-based.
   Negative integers start counting from the end of the group, so a position of `-1` would be the last in the group.
 - To move the tab relatively,
-  specify it as a string
-  prefixed with either `+` or `-`.
+  specify `position` as a string prefixed with either `+` or `-`.
+- To start cycling the position of the tab when reaching the end or the beginning, set `cycle` to `true`
+  (the default is `false`, i.e. it does not cycle).

 ## Installation